ravalravi103/Users-API/README.md

           ===============================================

-               To Upadte The User we can use put and patch method but here i have Use put method . so To Update The user send put method with all Updated Data.
+               To Upadte The User we can use put and patch method but here i have Use put method . so To Update The user send put Request with all Updated Data.
                - To Upate The user send put request to /user/id